github/docs/content/github/collaborating-with-issues-and-pull-requests/syncing-a-fork.md

   $ git checkout main
   > Switched to branch 'main'
   ```
-5. Merge the changes from the upstream default branch - in this case, `upstream/main` - into your local defaykt branch.
+5. Merge the changes from the upstream default branch - in this case, `upstream/main` - into your local default branch.
 This brings your fork's default branch into sync with the upstream repository, without losing your local changes.
   ```shell
   $ git merge upstream/main
   > Updating a422352..5fdff0f